Robert Walker was 26 years old when he played 17-year-old Charlie Evans in "Charlie X".

 The Other Darrin: Shatner's predecessor, Jeffery Hunter, played Captain Pike in "The Cage".
 This footage was later re-used in "The Menagerie", with Pike himself appearing a motionless deformity in an iron lung-type device.
 This was primarily to disguise the fact that Hunter was unavailable; this new Pike was played by a lookalike (such as he is) named Sean Kenney.
-What's interesting is that Captain Pike was retconned into Kirk's predecessor, as well; He was the original Captain of the Enterprise, with Mr. Spock as his first officer.
+What's interesting is that Captain Pike was retconned into Kirk's predecessor, as well; He was the original Captain of the Enterprise, with Mr. Spock as his science officer.
 This is still canon in the Abrams film, in which Bruce Greenwood plays Pike.

 Kenney would later appear as a bridge crewmember in "Arena" and "A Taste of Armageddon".

 Red Shirt: Although the Trope Namer, the first red-shirted casualty doesn't appear in series until episode 7 ("What Are Little Girls Made Of?"); the very first casualties are blue-shirted Science Team and gold-shirted Command squaddies.

 The Rural Purge: Inverted - it should be noted that the demographic information that led to the Rural Purge wasn't available from Neilsen before 1970 or so; had it been, Trek would've benefited since it attracted advertisers' favored demographics.

 Serendipity Writes the Plot: The transporter was created because it would be too expensive to have the crew land on the planets in a shuttle every episode.